YoichiroUrita/Misc./README.md

 It is similar to above one but RECURSIVE.

 BAT file is more quick.
 So choose this or BAT by your purpose.

+---

+# Simple Example which output to browser from read XLSX file by PhpSpreadsheet.

+This is a simple sample by <a href="https://phpspreadsheet.readthedocs.io/en/develop/">PhpSpreadsheet.</a>

+PhpSpreadsheet is successor of PhpExcel, and deals with Excel Files (.xls,.xlsx,.xlsm and more).

+I was looking for sample about output to browser by read XLSX.
+But that is rarely found.
+So I wrote this.